avantrec/soco-cli/PYPI_README.md

 SoCo-CLI aims for an orderly command structure and consistent return values, making it suitable for use in scripted automation scenarios, `cron` jobs, etc.

+SoCo-CLI can also be used as a simple, high-level library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.

 ## Supported Environments

 - Requires Python 3.5 or greater.